CHAM Technical Report: TR 001

 commands (sat, ear or pho at the command line

-of DOS or Unix, or by double-clicking on the appropriate line of the
+of Windows or Unix, or by double-clicking on the appropriate line of the

 CHAM has however also provided, for the convenience of users, other